An Unplugged Nighttime Routine That Actually Works

 The 30-minute pre-bed rule - screens off at least 30 minutes before you want to sleep.
 Not because you're being disciplined, but because you want your body to actually produce melatonin.
 This isn't about willpower, it's about chemistry.

 Replace scrolling with reading - a physical book, not a Kindle or e-reader (those emit light too, though less than phones).
+Adults who read before bed report 68% better sleep quality than those who scroll.
 Reading is a single-task activity that actually helps the nervous system wind down.
 You're engaging with one thing, on paper, in a format that was designed for reading, not designed to maximize engagement.

 Remove the phone from the bedroom entirely - physically.
 Not in another room where you can see it, but in a place where it's genuinely out of reach.
 The goal isn't to make it hard to get, it's to make the impulse to check it require enough effort that it becomes conscious rather than automatic.